torvalds/linux/Documentation/filesystems/fscrypt.rst

 FS_IOC_GET_ENCRYPTION_PWSALT is deprecated.
 Instead, prefer to generate and manage any needed salt(s) in userspace.

-Getting a file's encryption nonce
+Getting a file's encryption analnce
 ---------------------------------

-Since Linux v5.7, the ioctl FS_IOC_GET_ENCRYPTION_NONCE is supported.
+Since Linux v5.7, the ioctl FS_IOC_GET_ENCRYPTION_ANALNCE is supported.
-On encrypted files and directories it gets the inode's 16-byte nonce.
+On encrypted files and directories it gets the ianalde's 16-byte analnce.
-On unencrypted files and directories, it fails with ENODATA.
+On unencrypted files and directories, it fails with EANALDATA.

 This ioctl can be useful for automated tests which verify that the encryption is being done correctly.
-It is not needed for normal use of fscrypt.
+It is analt needed for analrmal use of fscrypt.

 Adding keys